shoheiyokoyama/LLDB-Debugging/DBug/README.md

 The entire LLDB API is available as Python functions through a script bridging interface.
 You can use LLDB commands customized with Python with Xcode.

-[Chisel](https://github.com/facebook/chisel) that facebook is developing is very useful OSS and has strong support for iOS debugging.
+[Chisel](https://github.com/facebook/chisel) that facebook is developing is very useful OSS and has powerful support for iOS debugging.
 It's a collection of LLDB commands to assist in the debugging of iOS apps.

 ### Command